sdkbox-doc/en/docs/qa/integration-iap-on-unity.md

 * fill `Android Key` with your android key
 * add your android iap items to `android products`

-* fill callback with event handler fucntion in `IAPScript`
+* fill callback with event handler function in `IAPScript`

 ![](../imgs/unity_tutorial_iap_prefab_detail.png)